Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/DEVLOG-Elias.md

 - Found interesting link: [here](https://www.fortinet.com/resources/cyberglossary/buffer-overflow)
 - Found flags to manipulate the allow the running of buffer overflow stuff marge (however the randomized memory addresses cannot be stopped)

+### 2025-05-23

+- Make the function pointer stuff work in the stuy computers